GLOBAL MARKETS-Stocks, yields rise as traders balance China, oil supply

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Yoruk Bahceli and Wayne Cole; Editing by Shri Navaratnam, Himani Sarkar and David Evans)
+(Reporting by Yoruk Bahceli and Wayne Cole, additional reporting by Dhara Ranasinghe; Editing by David Evans and Mark Potter)

 ((Wayne.Cole@thomsonreuters.com; 612 9171 7144; Reuters Messaging: wayne.cole.thomsonreuters.com@reuters.net))